ricardocajo/error-monitor-ros-gazebo/README.md

 (X)until(Y) (Y holds at the current or future position, and X has to hold until that position.
 At that position X does not have to hold any more)

+after(X,Y)until(Z) (after the event X is observed, Y has to hold on the entire subsequent path up until Z happens, at that position X does not have to hold any more)

 (X)implies(Y)

 not(X)